 Talk to the spec

 SQL developers will meet with the architects and agree on stored procedure names, parameters, data types, return codes and the required functionality of the stored procedures.
-In successful SQL development shops, this is all documented in a specification
+In successful SQL development shops, this is all documented in a specification (called a spec) and put through a change management process to prevent scope creep and stop the development process from getting out of control.

 It is common in the software industry to stub classes or functions with the property, event or method name, as well as the parameters accepted, return codes and so on.
 But no code exists behind the class or function calls.
 Stubbing encourages modularity and allows different developers to work simultaneously on different parts of the code -- no developer has to wait on another developer to complete his code.
 As development progresses, the developers flesh out the code behind the stubs and they become full-fledged classes or functions.
 Sometimes the code behind classes or functions is commented out as the product is released to manufacturing and features are cut because of supportability concerns or bugs.
 But the stubs remain.